Adventure & Sport Tourism

 - Team and leadership development; to develop team- and leadership skills from a vitality-perspective (outdoor trainer and coach).

 Module 3 involves an internship with a specific choice for one of the three specializations mentioned above.
 The student is free to choose where the internship will take place.
+It is expected from participating students that they arrange their own internship.

 Please register via Osiris (Hanze students) or via Kies-op-Maat (external HBO students).